brainstormforce/wp-spectra/README.md

 * Fix: Separator - Resolved an issue wherein the height would revert from percentage to pixels after reloading the editor.
 * Improvement: Global - Enhanced the reusable block functionality for the following blocks: Tabs and Slider.
 * Fix: Content Timeline - Resolved an issue in which the icons would appear over-sized and the content styling would break on the frontend.
+* Fix: Post Grid - Resolved an issue wherein the post meta responsive font-size would not work as intended in the editor.

 ### 2.7.11 - WEDNESDAY, 27th SEPTEMBER 2023 ###
 * Fix: Image - Resolved an issue in which the updated responsive images would not appear as intended.